How Steve Jobs Embracing Failure Saved Apple

 Once he returned, he led the charge on Apple's new OS which redefined how personal computers function, the iPod which completely revolutionized the music industry, and the iPhone which has been equally as important in the evolution of personal technological devices.

-What We Can Learn from Jobs and His Early Failures
+What We Can Learn From Jobs and His Early Failure

 As an entrepreneur, you'll never be a success if you're too reckless or unshakable in your way of thinking.
 However, you do need to take risks along the way, push for the results you want to see in your business, and accept that there will be failures at times.